 - paper towels

-2. Use a small paintbrush and cover the dull size of one tin foil piece at a time with a thin coat of glue.
+2. Use a small paintbrush and cover the dull side of one tin foil piece at a time with a thin coat of glue.
 Make sure to get glue on the edges and into the corners.
 Place the tin foil piece glue side down onto the egg.
 Press into place.
 Continue adding pieces overlapping so no egg shows through.

 3. After you have a few pieces of tin foil on and they have had a few minutes to set, use the knitting needle or chopstick to smooth down the tin foil.
 It will not be perfect, but smoother than before.
 Don’t worry if some glue oozes out, you’ll clean it off later.